AvionShea/interior-color-picker/README.md

 **How to use**

-Open with IDE of choice, right click on HTML and open in preferred browser.
-Click in available color squares and enjoy your next interior wall color.
+Open with the IDE of choice, right-click on HTML, and open in your preferred browser.
+Click on available color squares and enjoy your next interior wall color.

 ## Links